-Usually each device MIB represents the device own status and configuration.
+Usually, each device's MIB represents the device's own status and configuration.
 However, that may not be always the case.

-We can place monitoring devices in some network locations with the mission of collecting information about what is happening around them, this is called remote monitoring and these devices are usually referred to as probes.
+Monitoring devices may be placed at some network locations with the mission of collecting information about what is happening around them, this is called remote monitoring, and these devices are usually referred to as probes.

 SNMP can be used to manage probes.
-Typical monitoring devices collect statistical information about local network traffic and store that information in a specific database called RMON MIB.
+Typically, probes collect statistical information about local network traffic and store that information in a specific database called RMON MIB.